Self-supervised Anomaly Detection for New Physics: Conclusions

 \section{Conclusions}

-In this paper, we have used transformer neural networks to embed entire collider events into lower- and fixed-dimensional latent spaces.
+In this paper, we have used transformer-encoder neural networks to embed entire collider events into low and fixed-dimensional latent spaces.
 This embedding is constructed using self-supervised learning based on symmetry transformations.
 Events that are related by symmetry transformations are grouped together in the latent space while other pairs of events are spread out in the latent space.

-We have shown that the latent space preserves the salient properties of the events for distinguishing certain BSM events from the SM background.
+We have shown that the latent space preserves the essential properties of the events for distinguishing certain BSM events from the SM background.
 This latent space can then be used for a variety of tasks, including anomaly detection.
 We have shown that anomalies can still be identified in the reduced representation as long as there is enough signal in the dataset.
 For the particular signal model studied, the required amount of signal is much higher than reported by other studies using high-level features.
 This illustrates the tradeoff between signal sensitivity and model specificity.
 Our reduced latent space knows nothing of particular BSM models and is thus broadly useful but not particularly sensitive.
 Future work that explores the continuum of approaches by adding more augmentations to the contrastive learning may result in superior performance for particular models in the future.